life insurance annuities | insurance companies that sell annuities | annuities insurance

 - Options – Guaranteed lifetime income.

-Good for all money you want guaranteed, or you want guaranteed to a special beneficiary.
+Good for all money you want guaranteed, or you want to be guaranteed to a special beneficiary.